jbs-public-function/vis/README.md

 ###### structure

 Like I said above, this repo is more about documenting my exploration of different visualization libraries than anything else.
 I plan on maintaining code and notebooks in this repository I think.
-Im going to try and avoid and storing anything in git or maybe provide links in a yaml in the data/ directory, and a readme with instructions to myself for local postgres setup since I forget all the time.
+Im going to try and avoid and storing large sets of data in git
+Hopefully I can provide links. in the data/ directory, and a readme with instructions to myself for local postgres setup since I forget all the time.